The Kids Kare service provider has specific requirements before they will consider care requests for mildly-ill children.

-If your regular caregiver is unavailable, and you must work or study for U-M, Kids Kare at Home may be able to help.
-Please read the following guidelines to see if you are eligible to use Kids Kare.
+If your regular caregiver is unavailable, and you have U-M work obligations, Kids Kare at Home may be able to help.
+Please read the following guidelines to see if you are eligible to request Kids Kare service in your home:

 - Children must be ages 13 and under (or young people with special needs who are not able to be alone, ages 25 and under).

-- Regular faculty or staff members currently affiliated with the U-M Ann Arbor, Michigan Medicine, U-M Dearborn and U-M Flint are eligible to register.
+- Regular faculty or staff members currently affiliated with U-M Ann Arbor, Michigan Medicine, U-M Dearborn and U-M Flint are eligible to register in 2024.

 - If they qualify (based on household income) for partially-subsidized care, faculty or staff must have at least a half-time appointment and be benefits-eligible.